 The law does not grant parents an automatic right to take their child out of school during term time.
 Any absence from school will disrupt your child's learning.
-Although parents may consider that the absence may be educational, any child who is absent from school will miss out on their education and the opportunities that their classmates receive during the absence.
-Attendance is vital to both academic success and social development: lost education poses a potential risk of underachievement.
+You may consider that a holiday will be educational, but your child will miss out on the teaching that their classmates will receive during your holiday.
+Attendance is vital to academic success and lost education poses a potential risk of underachievement.
 This is something we all have a responsibility to avoid.

-The Department for Education does not allow Headteachers to grant any leave of absence for children during term time unless there are exceptional circumstances.
-If you consider that your request for absence is exceptional, please complete the form attached to this notification.
-A response from the school will be sent to you as soon as possible.
+The Department for Education no longer allows Headteachers to grant any leave of absence during term time unless there are exceptional circumstances.
+If you consider that your request for absence is exceptional you will need to complete the form attached to this notification.
+A response will be sent to you as soon as possible.
 If leave is not authorised and you nevertheless withdraw your child from school, the absence will be recorded as unauthorised absence.